Henry Ford Assembly Line: How Processes Increased Productivity

 Profit-sharing payments to keep workers at the plant and increase wages to a $5 workday.

-Increased productivity and efficiency resulted in a reduction in costs of the product.
+Increased productivity and efficiency resulted in a decrease in the product’s costs.

 Some impacts can be seen negatively.
 An example of a negative result:

 Workers began to find the work boring and repetitive as they were now doing only one or two tasks rather than creating a whole car.
-There were strict timing involved and the pressure to complete all their tasks before the car moved down was a new concept.
+There was strict timing involved, and the pressure to complete all their tasks before the car moved down was a new concept.

 Replacing skilled workers and tradesmen with low-cost unskilled labour.